 2x Points On Local Transit & Commuting

-Lastly, the card offers 2x points on local transit and commuting, which includes rideshare services such as Lyft and Uber.
+The World of Hyatt Card offers 2x points on local transit and commuting, which includes ride share services such as Lyft and Uber.
 Other cards still offer a better return on spending than this card does, though.

 Earn 1x Points On Other Purchases

-For categories in which you can’t earn 2-4x points, the card offers one World of Hyatt point per dollar spent.
+For categories in which you can’t earn 2-4x points, the World of Hyatt Card offers one World of Hyatt point per dollar spent.

 No Foreign Transaction Fees